 I watched videos and read online tutorials, I bought myself a set of plastic hooks from Spotlight as well as some cotton/acrylic yarn, I learnt how to do a double crochet, then a wonky granny square.

 At this point I made a lot of basic ear warmers and wrist cuffs.
 I moved onto making necklaces with circles crocheted around washers and a couple of moss stitch scarves in self striping yarn – I was seriously loving it and I was so proud of what I was able to make with a hook and some yarn.

 Not everything was a success but a lot of what I didn’t like I frogged and tried again until I was happier with it.
-After a year or so of crocheting very simple things I started 2 big projects (both of which I’m still working on!) – a granny square blanket in beachy colours and Sophie’s Universe (left).
+After a year or so of crocheting very simple things I started 2 big projects (both of which I’m still working on!) – a granny square blanket in beachy colours and Sophie’s Universe (left) by the amazing Dedri of Look at What I Made.
 Sophie’s Universe taught me so much and gave me so much confidence – the written instructions, the photo and videos tutorials, the extra tips and tricks provided, just everything about it was amazing for a beginner like me.
 It gave me such a boost – even though my trebles are too loose and the centre bows out!
 I was ready to try new things and I even started creating my own designs.

 Thanks to the fantastic array of resources available, from so many beautiful people out there willing to share their expertise, I feel like I can do anything I put my mind to now.

 What do I feel are the benefits of crochet?